 The part of the measurement of environmental impact is the criterion for the improvement actions that are required in order to reduce the first.
-To calculate these, Software Sima Pro® 8 was used, with method ReCiPe Endpoint, hierarchist version, for the major part of the Environmental Impact Assessment.
-Also, the German VDI standard 4707/1 was used for the classification of the product in the field of energy efficiency during its usage stage.
+To calculate these impacts, Software Sima Pro® 8 was used, with the method ReCiPe Endpoint, hierarchist version, for the major part of the Environmental Impact Assessment.
+Also, the ISO 25745-2 was used for the classification of the product in the field of energy efficiency during its usage stage.